Soaps - British

 2003, and the latest and presumably last set of titles for Family Affairs.
 Nice to see Channel 5's 'we need to rebrand stuff every 2 minutes' philosophy has filtered through to their soap as well.

-Crossroads was originally based aound a motel, and became infamous for being low budget, with dodgy sets.
-It disappeared from our screens for over a decade, before being re-introduced by Carlton in 2001.
-This is an end credit sequence from a 1984 edition, produced by good old Central Television.
+Crossroads was originally based around a motel, and became infamous for being low budget, with dodgy sets.
+Originally running from 1968 until 1988, and crossing the span between ATV and Central Television, it disappeared from our screens for over a decade, before being re-introduced by Carlton in 2001 for a short-lived revival as a new and more upmarket hotel.
+This is an end credit sequence from a 1984 edition.

 Crossroads - 2001